 Planning this event with Stephanie made things a lot easier because we had someone else to split the workload and bounce ideas off of.
 We were also able to pool our connections to find the best possible group of speakers.

-Here are just some of the things that into this event:
+Here are just some of the things that went into this event:

 - Planning out topics that were important to our target audience